 2. Update Your Job Descriptions

 Review your job descriptions for gender preferences, ableism, racism, and other limiting factors.
-When you list the physical requirements of the job, ask yourself if all of them are actually true?
+When you list the physical requirements of the job, ask yourself – are all of them are actually true?
 If there are reasonable accommodations you can make for an employee with a mobility limitation, for example, can you make note of that?

 3. Grow Your Future Leaders

-Build the team you want by investing in people you know will commit to your school.
+Build the team you want by investing in people you hope will commit to your school.
 Because Black, Latinx, and Indigenous candidates get hired at significantly lower rates than white candidates in the US, look for opportunities to grow your Black, Latinx, and Indigenous staff into leaders.

 In order for this strategy to work, you will also need to invest in anti-bias, anti-racist training for everyone in your organization and use that training to adapt your culture and policies.